davidroad/iGTP/README.md

 ## 🧑‍💻 Usage

 To train the model, you need to run the `iGTP_Kfold_train.py` script.
 Here’s an example of how to run it:
+1. python3 -m venv iGTP
+source iGTP/bin/activate

-1. First, make sure you have a configuration YAML file that defines parameters such as data file paths and model settings.
+2. First, make sure you have a configuration YAML file that defines parameters such as data file paths and model settings.

-2. Run the script with the path to the YAML configuration:
+3. Run the script with the path to the YAML configuration:

    ```bash
    python iGTP/iGTP_Kfold_train.py --config /path/to/your/config.yaml
    ```
-3. The above code will start training iGTP on the provided example data.
+4. The above code will start training iGTP on the provided example data.
 You may replace the example data with your own data.

 ### Configuration Example